sorbet/sorbet/website/docs/error-reference.md

 end
 ```

-Since generic types are erased at runtime, this construct would never work if we
+Since generic types are erased at runtime, this construct would never work when
-execute the program.
-Sorbet protects us from this and suggests to use the erased
+the program executed.
+Replace the generic type `T::Array[Integer]` by the erased
-type `Array` instead:
+type `Array` so the runtime behavior is correct:

 ```
 def get_value(input)